Skip to Main Content

 • Express your emotions in creative ways such as writing, drawing, photography, or music.

-• Share your feelings with people you trust.
+• Share your thoughts and feelings with people you trust.
 Look to family members, friends, your health care team, or other patients for support.
-Share your thoughts about struggles about diagnosis and treatment, including changes in your physical appearance.

-• Use coping strategies that have helped you in the past.
+• Use healthy coping strategies that have helped you in the past.

 • Let your friends and family know whether you want to talk about your illness.
 Tell them what you want them to know.